Pure Natural Inflation Passes the ACT: Pure Natural Inflation

-In Figure \ref{Fig:PlanckActContoursLinear} we show that, assuming instantaneous reheating, the values $p = {1,2}$ remain within the $2\sigma$ region of the ACT measurements.
+In Figure \ref{Fig:PlanckActContoursLinear} we show that, assuming instantaneous reheating, the values $p = {1,2}$ remain within the $2\sigma$ region of the ACT measurements\footnote{ As first stated in figure \ref{Fig:PlanckActContoursLinear}, whenever we mention ACT constraints on $r-n_s$ values or ACT data, we refer to the combined results from Planck+ACT+CMB lensing+BK+DESI+BAO ($n_s = 0.9743 \pm 0.0034$). }.
 In this regime, a larger $n_s$ corresponds to smaller values of $F$ which are therefore favoured by the data.
 A smaller $F$ also corresponds to smaller values of the tensor to scalar ratio and brings the plateau region of the potential closer to the origin.\\ It is important to stress at this stage that one may not span arbitrarily small values of $F$.
 As explained in \cite{Nomura_2018}, too small an $F$ would e.g. significantly enhance the tunnelling probability between adjacent branches \footnote{We are working under the hypothesis that full inflationary evolution takes place along one branch of the potential.} Furthermore, the expression in Eq.~(\ref{eqn:PureNaturalPot}) is no longer necessarily a good description of the potential for $\phi\gtrsim N \pi f$.
 We limit the parameter space so as to never cross this threshold.
 Relatedly, if we set the moment when the CMB modes exit the horizon ($\phi_{\rm CMB}$) too far in the flat part of the potential, there is a chance that the evolution does not remain confined within the intended branch: it might shift to an adjacent one, invalidating our initial single-branch evolution assumption.

 In \cite{Nomura_2018} the authors identify a criterion to avoid a change of branch.
 It is convenient to define the dimensionless quantity $y \equiv \phi_*/F$, with $\phi_*$ the value of the field corresponding to the current horizon scale \footnote{We stress that, although close in value, $\phi_{\rm CMB}$ denotes the field value at the CMB pivot $k_{\rm CMB}=0.05\,{\rm Mpc}^{-1}$, while $\phi_\ast$ is the field value at the current horizon scale $k_0=a_0H_0$.
 As in \cite{Nomura_2018}, we apply the single-branch bound to $\phi_\ast$.}.
 The value of the control parameter $\gamma$ is determined from lattice analyses of such potentials \cite{Bonati:2016tvi} and can be expressed as a function of $p$: